 St. Ignatius wrote "The Spiritual Exercises", which is widely recognized as one of the most influential books for the spiritual life.

-His Ignatian spirituality is very often called a spirituality for every day.
+His Ignatian spirituality is very frequently called a spirituality for every day.
 As Ignatian spirituality describes:

 It is easy to understand why St. Ignatius loved the "Soul of Christ.
 It has vivid images that allow those who pray it to meditate on the Passion of Christ and their relationship with the Lord, while referring to the Body and Blood of Christ, makes it an ideal reflection after receiving communion.